 You need to be a great cook if you want to start a catering business!
 Create desirable and unique dishes to attract customers, while at the same time having classic foods as people are more likely to buy what they already know.

 To set your pricing, calculate labor and ingredient costs.
 Pricing will continuously vary as your company grows.
 You may need to adjust from fixed pricing to inclined pricing as your business grows, so be sure to refer to a pricing guideline to set these measures.
 You should consider food allergies, special diets, and trends when pricing your dishes.
+Additionally, create a restaurant menu that highlights your best offerings and caters to your target market.

 5. Hire Staff